MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-in-devtools.md

 Any element in the tree that doesn't have a name, or that has a role of `generic`, is a problem, because that element won't be available to keyboard users or to people using assistive technology.

+For detailed walkthrough steps, navigate to [Check the Accessibility Tree for keyboard and screen reader support](test-accessibility-tree.md).

 ### Analyzing the order of keyboard access through sections of the page

-For detailed walkthrough steps, see [Test keyboard support using the Source Order Viewer](accy-test-tab-key-source-order-viewer.md).

 Another issue you may remember is the strange tabbing order within the page, where keyboard users access the sidebar navigation menu on the left only after tabbing through all the **More** links.
 The sidebar navigation menu is meant to be a shortcut to reach deep into the page content.
 But because you need to go through the entire page before you reach the sidebar navigation menu, that navigation menu becomes useless.